ChainXim-Team/chainxim-documentation/docs/developer-guide.en.md

 | get_info() | None | None or __attack_type.info_getter() | Calls the corresponding attack type object's member method to get the current information, usually including success rate (or main chain quality) and the corresponding theoretical value. |

 ### _atomization_behavior.py & atomization_behavior.py
 _atomization_behavior.py is the parent class, and atomization_behavior.py inherits from it, implementing specific Atomization Behavior (AB).
 The parent class is defined because AB has behaviors that must be implemented, providing a behavior standard that forms the basis of the attack.
 Additional functionalities can be added directly in the inheriting class.
-Since this inheriting class is a method class without member variables, the following paragraphs details the methods of AB (not in table form).
+Since this inheriting class is a method class without attributes, the following paragraphs details the methods of AB (not in table form).

 #### Atomization Behavior